mjwalkermusic/hello-world/README.md

 BASIC

-– Login/Logout
+- Login/Logout
-  – 3 Different Tiers
+  - 3 Different Tiers
       - Sign up for Rays; Free
       - Sign up for Moons; $10/month
       - Sign up for Stars; $97/month
-    – Assign a class-specific emblem to each tier.
+      - Assign a class-specific emblem to each tier.
-– Featured Song/Video page
+- Featured Song/Video page
-– Previous Songs/Videos page
+- Previous Songs/Videos page
-– Community Forum
+- Community Forum
-  – Interact with other members
+  - Interact with other members
-– Push Notifications
+- Push Notifications
-  – Send a push notification 5 minutes before I go on FB Live.
+  - Send a push notification 5 minutes before I go on FB Live.

 ADVANCED

-– Track Star Coins.
-Rewarded for:
+- Track Star Coins.
+Rewarded for things like:
-  – Referrals
+  - Referrals
-  – Participating in Community
+  - Participating in Community
-  – Streaming my music
+  - Streaming my music
-– Star Store
+- Star Store
-  – Trade coins for rewards
+  - Trade coins for rewards
-– Star of the Month
+- Star of the Month
-  – Raffle happens once/month
+  - Raffle happens once/month
-    – A Moon to get upgraded to a Star.
+    - A Moon to get upgraded to a Star.
-    – They're downgraded automatically after 1 month.
+    - They're downgraded automatically after 1 month.
- – Livestreams
+- Livestreams
-    – Watch (Rays)
+  - Watch (Rays)
-    – Watch and comment (Moons)
+  - Watch and comment (Moons)
-  – Video Conferencing (Stars)
+  - Video Conferencing (Stars)

-– Separate users into 3 tiers: Rays (Free), Moons ($10/month), or Stars ($97/month)

 ////// Actions to Get There

 Build a rough version of the basic app as soon as possible.
-Measure, learn and have fun.
+Keep learning, adapting, and having fun.